Luke-Chesley/bert-classification-fine-tuned-models/readme.md

 # Training

+## Preprocessing

 For review text data, I combined the title and review body for simplicity and sent that through a text_normalization function.
+(Still tweaking, this is current as of 8/31/23, what else to add?)

+Functionally includes:
+* Expanding contractions
+* Removing punctuation and any formatting characters
+* Lowercase

 '''